tuhinmallick/InsiderTrader/README.md

     <img src="docs/images/logo.jpg" alt="Logo" width="80" height="80">
   </a>

-<h3 align="center">InsiderTrader</h3>
+<h3 align="center">InsiderTraders</h3>

   <p align="center">
-    InsiderTrader is a python package that helps in detecting insider trading activities in the stock market.
+    InsiderTraders is a python package that helps in detecting insider trading activities in the stock market.
     <br />
     <a href="https://github.com/tuhinmallick/InsiderTrader"><strong>Explore the docs »</strong></a>
     <br />